reidjs/flashcards/README.md

 # Markdown Flashcards

-Edit your flashcards in markdown then view and edit them on any device with a word editor.
+Create your flashcard decks in markdown then view them through any browser.
 Uses bootstrap for styling, hosted on github pages.

 ## Development

 ### TODO

 1. handle pretty rendering of markdown within the card (bold, headers, etc)
-2. Directions on how to set up iPhone shortcut
+2. readme directions on how to set up iPhone shortcut/workflow
+    - gifs/images
+3. Change question regex to require single '#' and allow subheaders '##' in answers
+4. Add active class to top nav

 ### Run local

 From root directory run

 `python -m SimpleHTTPServer 8000`